 Figure 2.
-Ice-sculpted bedrock $^{10}$ Be ages from Lake Creek (LC; orange), Clear Creek (CC; green), and Pine Creek valleys (PC; blue).
-New ages are open circles and previously published ages are closed.
-Bedrock ages with italicized labels are suspected outliers.
-Included are LGM and recessional moraines (solid colored lines and labels with black text) with reported ages for the LGM moraines in all three valleys, including the younger mode in Pine Creek valley at $16.0 \pm 0.9$ ka (n=7; Young et al., 2011) and a recessional moraine in Lake Creek valley at $15.6 \pm 0.7$ ka (n=5; Schweinsberg et al., 2020).
+Ice-sculpted bedrock 10 Be ages from Lake Creek (LC; orange), Clear Creek (CC; green), and Pine Creek valleys (PC; blue).
+Included are LGM and recessional moraines (solid colored lines) with reported ages for the LGM moraine in Pine Creek valley at 16.3 ± 0.4 ka (n=x; Young et al., 2011) and a recessional moraine in Lake Creek valley at 15.6 ± 0.7 ka (n=x; Schweinsberg et al., 2020).
 There is a similar, undated recessional moraine in Clear Creek valley that we hypothesize is also ~16 ka.
 Ice-sculpted bedrock ages reported here include analytical uncertainty, and moraine ages are reported as mean and one standard deviation.
 Glaciers at their mapped LGM extents are delineated in gray.

 that since all three glaciers are east-facing and in close proximity-yet show differences in the timing of LGM culmination between the valleys-it is possible that non-climatic factors, such as glacier hypsometry, may have influenced the timing and extent of LGM culminations.
-While there are pre-existing Be ages measured in a transect along Lake Creek Valley that track the retreat of the glacier through the last deglaciation, the other two valleys have not yet been surveyed.
+While there are pre-existing 10Be ages measured in a transect along Lake Creek Valley that track the retreat of the glacier through the last deglaciation, the other two valleys have not yet been surveyed.
 As such, it remains unclear if glacier hypsometry also influenced the timing and pace of deglaciation between all three adjacent valleys.